What is English Bridge Teachers Association?

 Cost £25 per Annum

-• Generous discounts on Bridge for All materials - If you sell 4/5 books to your students every year, you can recover your EBTA membership fee.
+• Generous discounts on Bridge for All materials - Recover your EBTA membership fee with just a few book sales.

-• Free Professional Indemnity Insurance – Professional indemnity insurance costs on
+• Free Professional Indemnity Insurance – saving you an insurance cost of around £60-£80 every year.

 • Access to advice and support from EBED/EBU